EricAsante3/Data-Structures-and-Algorithms/README.md

 ### **3.Graph Traversal Algorithm Program**
 **Description:**
-This project assignment implementing graph traversal algorithms like BFS (Breadth-First Search) and DFS (Depth-First Search) on a graph data structure.
+This assignment involves implementing graph traversal algorithms like BFS (Breadth-First Search) and DFS (Depth-First Search) on a graph data structure.
 Test cases are provided to validate the traversal logic.

 ---
 ## **Technologies and Tools Used**